 Hatice Melisa Acar

 High school years… I was enrolled in a curriculum designed for communication studies at the secondary school level.
-During these years, I began to discover both my diligence and my outgoing nature.
+During these years, I began to discover my outgoing nature.

-With each passing year in high school, I grew more curious and adventurous.
-I mostly read modern history books and historical fantasy novels, created my own little moments of joy, and often played volleyball and football at school.
-I was also a strong runner—and, admittedly, a bit of a “rebellious” girl too.
+With each passing year in high school, I became more curious and adventurous.
+I mostly spent my time reading modern history books and fictional novels, playing volleyball and football, and I was also a good runner:

 During my master’s studies, I entered a new academic phase where the practical concerns I had already become aware of during my undergraduate years began to fit into a theoretical framework—like pieces of “a puzzle” coming together.

-I graduated with a thesis on autonomy-based liberalism.
+I graduated with a thesis on autonomy and liberalism.
 Here are a few memories from the graduation ceremony I attended in the following session:

 With the start of my PhD, I was finally able to focus more closely on the specific topics I am currently working on.
 Throughout this journey, I took joy in being part of student-led initiatives and used the opportunity to explore Northern Britain along the way: